July 24, 2018

 The Forum was also an opportunity to learn about the unique challenges facing other antisemitism and discrimination watchdogs in Europe.

 “It was an honour to represent B’nai Brith at this forum and have the opportunity to share our unique approaches to tracking and combating antisemitism in Canada with our peers overseas,” Ukashi said.

 “Learning about the particular situations in each specific country allows us to hone our methodologies even further, while pre-empting some of their challenges by adopting a preventive approach.
 Such information exchanges serve to keep us adaptive and at the forefront of combating antisemitism well into the future.”

 B’nai Brith has been a past civil society organization contributor to ODIHR/OSCE as the foremost experts on antisemitism in Canada.
-B’nai Brith’s Annual Audit of Antisemitic Incidents is the authoritative document on antisemitism in Canada, used by government agencies, NGOs, police services, and other groups.
+B’nai Brith’s Annual Audit of Antisemitic Incidents is the authoritative document on antisemitism in Canada, used by agencies, NGOs, police services, and other groups.